fwalsh/fifo/README.md

 - **Docker** for containerization
 - **CircleCI** to test, build, and publish images to AWS ECR using **OIDC** (no static creds)

-It’s both a **reference pipeline** and a fun way to show how everything maps together end-to-end.
+It’s both a **reference pipeline** and a way to show how everything maps together end-to-end.

 ---